mikkopiu/knowledge/security/self-signed-certs/README.md

 1. Create a new directory in a secure machine where you want to store your Root CA certificate
 2. Copy `createRootCA.sh` into that directory
 3. Create a sub-directory `CA` and copy `openssl.cnf` under that
-4. **IMPORTANT!** At least update the row `dir` and match it to your current directory, and preferably update the defaults
+4. **IMPORTANT!** Update at least the row `dir` and match it to your current directory, and preferably update the defaults
 5. Run `./createRootCA.sh` and follow any instructions given
 6. **Done!**